nanaelie/mailgrab/README.md

 ## Features

 - Extracts email addresses from a URL or text file
+- Extracts emails from `mailto:` links in HTML
 - Uses **Playwright** for headless web scraping
 - Searches with **regular expressions**
 - Simple **command-line interface (CLI)**